ktechgau/tip-calculator-practise/README.md

 teaching about user input, and State in Compose.

-Pre-requisites
+ Concepts Covered
 --------------
-* Experience with Kotlin syntax.
+* State in UI
+* How Compose uses state to display data
-* How to create and run a project in Android Studio.
+* How to add a text box
+* Hoist a state
+* Played with keyboardOptions for TextField
+* Currency number formatting

 Getting Started